milotruck-shin/FYP/README.md

     Error_Handler();
   }
 ```
+### Watchdog timeout
+By default moteus r4.11 requires commands to be sent at least every 100ms and keep sending until indefinitely.
+In POSITION mode, if there are no commands sent for more than 100ms, the controller will timeout.
+Ensure you send that frequently, or increase the timeout duration or disable the timeout.
+To reset the timeout fault, send moteus_stop() command to reset the controller.

 > [!WARNING]
 > Do not assign MOTEUS_RES_IGNORE to accel_limit & velocity_limit in MOTEUS_POSITION_RESOLUTION_DEFAULT structure in Moteus_types.h Doing so may overload the power supply unit.